-Breast density (also known as ‘mammographic density’) is a strong predictor of whether a women will develop breast cancer in her lifetime.
+Breast density (also known as ‘mammographic density’) is a strong predictor of whether a woman will develop breast cancer in her lifetime.
 Despite this, researchers and medical professionals are still unsure of why this is the case, and many women have never heard the phrase before!

 What is Dense Breast Tissue?